 Squarespace earned a near-perfect star rating of 4.9 because it provided a simple-to-use experience with professionally designed templates, good value for ecommerce platforms, and multiple options for customer support.

-Squarespace only received a lower score in the features category because it lacks tools like a photo editor and a professional email across plans.
+Squarespace only received a lower score in the features category because it lacks tools like an advanced photo editor and a professional email across plans.

 | Decision factor | Weight | Verdict |